nexoslabs/.github/README.md

 ## 🎯 Our Mission

-At Nexos Creation, we're passionate about building cutting-edge software that empowers users and pushes the boundaries of technology.
+At Nexos Labs, we're passionate about building cutting-edge software that empowers users and pushes the boundaries of technology.
 Our mission is to create intuitive, efficient, and beautiful applications that solve real-world problems.

 ---